List of Tick-related published material: Tick: Luny Bin

 The Tick: Luny Bin Preview was released with three variant covers.
 Luny Bin 0-3 were subtitled Big Blue Destiny 6-9, respectively.
+A trade paperback entitled The Tick Luny Bin Bonanza Edition and which collected The Tick Luny Bin 1-3 was released in August 1999.

 Holiday and One-Shot Specials

 Many of the one-shot specials in this list had its own self-inclusive storyline, although some of the later ones were more serial in nature.